msalemor/llm-use-cases/vision-models.md

   P--Completion-->T(Text);
 ```

-## OpenAI Models that can analyze images
+## OpenAI model that can describe images and use in Context

 - GPT 4 with vision